ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **F. Match phone number of the individual in the database so that the individual is authenticated**

-The system receives authentication request from TSP with the parameters: id, Con, reqTime, txnId, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, phone of the Individual. _**Phone number validation data Git link-Req-223**_
+The system receives authentication request from TSP with the parameters: id, Con, reqTime, txnId, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, phone of the Individual.
+Please refer Git for more details on [**data definition**](https://github.com/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
 2. The system matches the phone number in the input parameter with the phone number of the individual in the auth DB based on the mapped UIN/VID
 3. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err